corispade/PyBer_Analysis/README.md

 ![summary](https://github.com/corispade/PyBer_Analysis/blob/main/Analysis/Summary_dataframe.png)

-Step 2: We created a muliple line chart to visualize the Total Fare by City Type.
+Step 2: We created a muliple-line chart to visualize the Total Fare by City Type.
 See results below:

    * Due to the limited number of drivers and rides, rural city types had the lowest total fare by city type.
-   * Due to the greated number of drivers and rides, urban city types has the highest total fare by city type.
+   * Due to the greater number of drivers and rides, urban city types has the highest total fare by city type.
+   * For all city types, there is a spike in total fare in late February.

 ![line_chart](https://github.com/corispade/PyBer_Analysis/blob/main/Analysis/PyBer_fare_summary.png)

 # Summary:
-Based on the above results, we recommend the following business recommendations for addressing disparities among the city types:
+Based on the above results, we suggest the following business recommendations for addressing disparities among the city types:

-1. Improve access to ride sharing services

-2. Affordability for underserved neighborhoods
+1. Improve access to ride sharing services.
+One potential solution would be to increase the "hail radius" so that customers can hail cars from further distances.
+This will increase the number of potential drivers to allow for greater opportunity for rides.

+2. The average fare per ride in the rural city types is higher than suburban or urban.
+There could be numerous reasons for this, but two examples to highlight are the limited number of rural drivers and potential increase of ride distance due to the rural setting.
+The higher fare is beneficial to drivers, but not beneficial to riders.
+Find a way to increase affordability without discouraging drivers.
+For example, an option for a flat-rate charge based on ride length or ride time could be beneficial.

-3. Recommend a larger sample of data to determine highest demand for drivers throughout the year.
+3. There is a total fare spike in all city types in late February.
+There seems to be a greater demand for rides at this time.
+Take a larger sample of data to determine the highest demand for drivers throughout the year and capitalize on the demand.
+More available drivers could mean a greater opportunity for rides.

+4. A few additional recommendations for analysis improvement:
+   * Find the data of cost per mile for a more specific analysis.
+   * Does the fare increase or reduce at certain times of day or holidays?
+Find this data to dig deeper.
+   * Maybe people in rural areas don't have access to the app.
+Survey rural areas and discover ways to improve access to PyBer.